lindsayrr8/lindsayrr8.github.io/_posts/2025-03-15-my-new-blog-post.md

 ## Creating a Multivariate Analysis Using Tableau

-Lately, I've spent a lot of time with `R`, but I enjoy challenging myself with different platforms and technologies, so I've chosen to complete this activity using Tableau Public.
+Lately, I've spent a lot of time with `R`, but I enjoy challenging myself with different platforms and technologies, so I've chosen to complete this activity using Tableau Public *(and to keep my SQL polished.)*

 Opening the data in Excel reveals a dataset with 12 columns and 892 rows, which are labeled as follows:
 ```